 A Girly Girl in A Tomboy World

-Growing up with two older brothers, I was greatly exposed to the world of boys–climbing trees, going fishing, playing video games and breakdancing.
-I was a soccer player and gymnast who had more speed, strength and power than the dexterity, balance and elegance that my ballet-dancing or horse-riding characters did.
-So I also enjoyed creating protagonists with traits and strengths that were opposite of my own.
-What, I wondered, might it be like to be a girly girl?
+Growing up with two older brothers, I was widely exposed to the world of boys–climbing trees, going fishing, playing video games and breakdancing.
+I was a soccer player and gymnast who had more speed, strength and power than the dexterity, balance and elegance possessed by my ballet-dancing or horse-riding characters.
+Thus, I enjoyed creating protagonists with traits and strengths that were opposite of my own.
+What–I wondered–might it be like to be a girly girl?

 In truth, I got a kick out of watching the WWF Superstars of Wrestling and kung fu films on Saturdays with my brothers, and I enjoyed creating lively scenes with my M.A.S.K. action figures.
 Yet, I also really loved playing dress-up and re-enacting the dancing, love scenes of favorite films–like The Sound of Music and Dirty Dancing–with my Barbies.
 Of course, my best, girl friends were happy to play dolls with me when they visited, but they unfortunately didn’t live with me, like my brothers did.
 While the boys occasionally indulged me in a make-believe session or two, their hearts were never in it as much as I wished; when they entered adolescence, they stopped playing along all together.

 My Cabbage Patch Kids were my surrogate children, but I had to invent sisters through the characters I crafted.
 In my stories, I had a multitude of female siblings–both older ones whom I could ask proper girly questions and younger ones who pestered me for attention because they admired and looked up to me.
 Sisterhood remains one of the most explored and fascinating territories of my fiction writing to this day.